3. API: AqQueue Class

 String

-Defines the transformation that will take place when messages are enqueued.
+This read/write property is the transformation that will take place when messages are enqueued.
+The transformation must be created using dbms_transform.

 visibility